Who this is for — Traders seeking breakouts or timing strategies who want to distinguish a healthy pause from a genuinely sterile context.

 Preparing before expansion

 In compression, preparation matters more than immediate action.
+Cross-check with low volatility and operational filter.

 - Define key levels and valid triggers before the break.